 - Step 1.
 Before installing the expansion card, please make sure that the power supply is switched off or the power cord is unplugged.
 Please read the documentation of the expansion card and make necessary hardware settings for the card before you start the installation. - Step 2.
-Remove the system unit cover (if your motherboard is already installed in a chassis). - Step 3.
+Remove the system unit cover (if your motherboard is already installed in a chassis) - Step 3.
 Remove the bracket facing the slot that you intend to use.
 Keep the screws for later use. - Step 4.
 Align the card connector with the slot and press firmly until the card is completely seated on the slot. - Step 5.
 Fasten the card to the chassis with screws. - Step 6.
 Replace the system cover.

-2.7 SLITM and Quad SLITM Operation Guide
+2.7 SLITM, 3-Way SLITM and Quad SLITM Operation Guide

-This motherboard supports NVIDIA® SLITM and Quad SLITM (Scalable Link Interface) technology that allows you to install up to two identical PCI Express x16 graphics cards.
-Currently, NVIDIA® SLITM technology supports Windows® XP, XP 64-bit, VistaTM and VistaTM 64-bit OS.
-NVIDIA® Quad SLITM technology support Windows® VistaTM and VistaTM 64-bit OS only.
+This motherboard supports NVIDIA® SLITM, 3-Way SLITM and Quad SLITM (Scalable Link Interface) technology that allows you to install up to three identical PCI Express x16 graphics cards.
+Currently, NVIDIA® SLITM technology supports Windows® XP / XP 64-bit / VistaTM / VistaTM 64-bit / 7 / 7 64-bit OS.
+NVIDIA® 3-Way SLITM and Quad SLITM technology support Windows® VistaTM / VistaTM 64-bit / 7 / 7 64-bit OS only.
 Please follow the installation procedures in this section.